 I'm Neal Rice.
 Thirtysomething going on fortysomething.
 I write science fiction, fantasy, and slice-of-life fiction about animals that look like people.
-If you want to know more about me, you can read some more info here.
+If you want to know more about me, you can read some more info here or here.

 You can reach me at mail (at) bird (dot) engineering if you want – I do my best to respond to every e-mail I receive.